enterpriseready/enterpriseready/content/square/role-based-access-control.md

 ![enter image description here](/square/images/access_mobile_persmissions.png)

-### Creating a new Employee & Assigning a Role
+### Creating a New Employee & Assigning a Role
 Once you've established a role and the level of permissions for that specific role, you can create an employee, or retroactively go back and assign a role.
 An administrator can change an employees Role at any time.
 ![enter image description here](/square/images/unselected_permissions.png)

 ![enter image description here](/square/images/selected_permissions.png)

 Square should be inspiration for all software companies looking to make advancements in their RBAC feature set.
-Square's interface takes a complex offering and gives an administrator a straightforward way to make sure each employee has access to only the feature/s they need.
-[Click here to learn more about Square's employee management software.](https://squareup.com/pos/employee-management?utm_content=employee-management)
+Square's interface takes a complex offering and gives an administrator a straightforward way to make sure each employee has access to only the features they need.